 From a keynote at the 2018 BioComm conference to an audience of photographers and communications professionals.
 I tell a fairly personal story about how my experiences and use of empathetic design thinking have impacted my work and life.
 It starts pretty slow but picks up after 3-4 minutes.
 There are three acts: Observation, Transformation and Inspiration starting at roughly 3:00, 11:30 and 29:30 respectively.

 Growing up, my sister and I had a university as a playground, which brought some interesting people and experiences into our lives.
-Some of my fondest memories growing up in the Northeast included the many canoe trips dad would take us on—down the Moose River to James Bay, Ontario and over Skinners Falls on the Delaware, and of course, Algonquin Park.
+Some of my fondest memories growing up in the Northeast included the many canoe trips dad would take us on—down the Moose River to James Bay, Ontario, over Skinners Falls on the Delaware, and of course, Algonquin Park.
 There were even a couple cross country drives in an earnest, green Pinto wagon.
 No doubt, I got the bug a long time ago and have been perfecting the art of the epic road trip adventure ever since.

-Though originally from Hungary, my paternal grandparents lived in Seattle when I was young.
+Though originally from Hungary, my paternal grandparents (nagymami and nagypapi) lived in Seattle when I was young.
 We would visit there most summers.
-Captain Andy was a naval architect and would often take us sailing aboard the beloved Adria.
+Captain Andy was a naval architect and would often take me sailing aboard the beloved Adria.
 It was my grandmother, Gabriella, and teaching pro, aunt Minka, that taught and encouraged me to play tennis.
 I took my game very seriously back then and still try to remain competitive as the years accumluate.
 On my mom's side, it was Homer and June who brought a family full of warmth and dysfunction together around a pale yellow cottage with a screened-in patio on Lake Ontario.
 I was a master fisherman of minnows.